Lithium-Ion State of Charge (SoC) measurement

 Lithium Iron Phosphate technology has the flattest discharge curve, which makes it very difficult to estimate SoC on a simple voltage measurement.
 Indeed, the voltage difference between two SoC values may be so small that it is not possible to estimate the state of charge with good precision.

-The diagram below shows that the voltage measurement difference between a DoD value of 40% and 80% is 6.0V for lead-acid technology, while it is only 0.5V for lithium-iron phosphate !
+The diagram below shows that the voltage measurement difference between a DoD value of 40% and 80% is about 6.0V for a 48V battery in lead-acid technology, while it is only 0.5V for lithium-iron phosphate !

 However, calibrated charge indicators can be used specifically for lithium-ion batteries in general and lithium iron phosphate batteries in particular.
 A precise measurement, coupled with a modelled load curve, allows SoC measurements to be obtained with an accuracy of 10 to 15%.

 To track the state of charge when using the battery, the most intuitive method is to follow the current by integrating it during cell use.
 This integration directly gives the quantity of electrical charges injected or withdrawn from the battery, thus making it possible to precisely quantify the SoC of the battery.

 Unlike the OCV method, this method is able to determine the evolution of the state of charge during battery use.
 It does not require the battery to be at rest to perform an accurate measurement.

 Although current measurement is performed by a precision resistor, small measurement errors may occur, related to the sampling frequency.
 To correct these marginal errors, the coulomb counter is recalibrated at each load cycle.